 The Centre for Preservation of Cultural Heritage consists of both Conservation Centre Vejle and The Shared Storage Facility, housed at the same location.

-Sixteen cultural institutions have bought individual shares in the storage facility, which was erected in 2003 according to a passive climate concept.
+Twenty one museums and further institutions as archives shares the storage facility, which was erected in 2003 according to a passive climate concept.
 Buffering materials are used in the construction to minimize dependence on mechanical climate control.
-The facility has been highly successful with very low energy consumption and high preservation rates.
-In fact, extension is currently been carried out to double its size.
+In 2013 a new part was built where we have further developed the building principles.
+The facility has been highly successful with very low energy consumption and very high preservation rates (0,4 kWh/m3/year with a TWPI of 116 for storage halls of 50% RH).
+In fact, an extension is currently been carried out January 2021).

-For more information about the building of The Shared Storage Facility follow this link:
+For more information about the building of The Shared Storage Facility follow these links:

 Article from ICOM-CC 2005